VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 Sysbench

-I used Sysbench to test the CPU, RAM and SSD.
+I used Sysbench to test CPU, RAM and SSD.
 Each test ran three times to reduce the impact of deviations.
-I ran four different tests, with one, two and four threads respectively, regardless of whether multiple CPU cores were even present, for example.
+I ran four different tests with one, two and four threads respectively, regardless of whether multiple CPU cores were available.

 sysbench cpu --threads=1 run